adamdsmith/pdsi/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-There are a view display options you can choose among.
+There are a few display options you can choose among.
 See the help file `?pdsi_plot` for a description.